redstone-finance/redstone-docs/docs/dapps/redstone-live-feeds.md

 | `timestamp`     | `number`  | Millisecond timestamp of the data round        |
 | `value`         | `number`  | Median price across all merged signer payloads |

-> Only published when at least one numeric data point is present in the merged payloads.

 ---